PBorocz/manage/README.md

     Override any `confirm = false` entries in your pyproject.toml and force all methods with confirmation (ie. state-change) to do so.

-2.  --noconfirm
+2.  --verbose

-    Override any `confirm = true` entries in your pyproject.toml and force all confirmation methods to **NOT** require (ie. skip) confirmation.
+    Provide an extra-level of output regarding method execution (for example, including a method command's stdout stream if available)

 3.  --verbose

     Provide an extra-level of output regarding method execution (for example, including a method command's stdout stream if available)

-4.  --verbose

-    Provide an extra-level of output regarding method execution (for example, including a method command's stdout stream if available)

-5.  --print
+4.  --print

-    Does a "pretty-print" of your recipe configuration either for either recipes or just the specific target if provided.
+    Does a "pretty-print" of your recipe configuration either for either recipes or just the specific target if provided and exits.
 For example:

 ``` shell
 % python manage --print build